Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/4-way-handshake/4-way-handshake.md

 # 🗝️🟰🤝 PMK (Pairwise Master Key)

+- The pairwise master key (PMK) is a 256-bit key at the top of the key hierarchy and is used indirectly for unicast traffic and the WPA 4-way handshake (AP and client STA use the PMK to derive the PTK which is used for unicast data encryption).
+- The wireless client and AP have the PMK, which should last the entire session, so it should not be exposed.
+To accomplish this, we use different keys derived from the PMK.
 - The PMK serves as the foundation for deriving further encryption keys, such as the PTK (Pairwise Transient Key) and GTK (Group Temporal Key).
 - The PMK is never transmitted over the network; instead, it is independently derived and resides on all stations as in AP and client STAs, so this information is not shared through the network.
 - For secure communication, the PMK generated by both parties must match, ensuring successful authentication and enabling secure data transmission.
 - Both parties (AP & STA), uses the same formula to derive the PMK (that's why the PMK must match)
-- AP and client STA use the PMK to derive the PTK which is used for unicast data encryption.

 ### 🟰🏭 PMK: 802.1X (WPA/WPA2/WPA3-Enterprise):

--
+- This PMK is derived from: `MSK (AAA/801.1X Key)`

-### 🟰🏠 MSK: PSK (WPA/WPA2-Personal):
+### 🟰🏠 PMK: PSK (WPA/WPA2-Personal):

--
+- This PMK is derived from: `PSK (Pre-Shared Key)`
+- Pre-shared key is a key previously configured (for example a string/hexadecimal password).
+- A Password-Based Key Derivation Function 2 (PBKDF2) is used to create a 256-bit PMK.

 ## 🟰💡 PMK Summary